thecodezone/dt-plugin/README.md

 DT Plugin Framework
 -------------------

-This plugin is a modern, opinionated plugin Framework for Disciple.Tools.
-It makes minimal use of third-party libraries and supports PHP 7.4 though 8.3, and all while providing a modern developer experience that will make Laravel and Symphony developers feel at-home.
+A modern, opinionated plugin Framework for Disciple.Tools.
+The DT Plugin Framework makes minimal use of third-party libraries and supports PHP 7.4 though 8.3, while providing a modern developer experience that will make Laravel and Symphony developers feel at-home.

 ## Documentation